-Fall is the perfect time of year to teach a leaf preschool theme.
-Even if you live in warmer climates where the leaves don’t change from green to burning red, these preschool leaf activities are sure to captivate your little learners.
+Fall is the perfect time of year to teach a leaf preschool theme, and these preschool leaf activities are a sure fire way to get your little learners excited!
+Even if you live in warmer climates where the leaves don’t change from green to burning red, these free leaves preschool lesson plans are sure to engage and captivate.

 Free Leaf Theme Preschool Lesson Plans

-Whether you live where leaves fall and make a terribly large mess to clean up, or you need to buy some silk leaves to pretend it’s fall, these preschool leaf activities are sure to help you have a magical time together!
+Whether you live where leaves fall and make a terribly large mess to clean up, or you need to buy some silk leaves to pretend it’s fall, this preschool leaf theme is sure to help you have a magical time together!

 And they’re not just limited to the fall season, either.
 These leaf lesson plans include a wide range of activities that can be done any time of year!